-(1) A clear description of each proposed project activity, where it will take place (be located), the target population that will be assisted, and the impact this project is expected to have on the community and institution;
+(1) A clear description of each proposed project activity, where it will take place (be located), the target population that will be assisted, and the impact this project is expected to have on the institution;

-(2) A statement that the institution is an eligible institution because it is a two-or four-year fully accredited institution, the name of the accrediting agency and an assurance that the accrediting agency is recognized by the U.S. Department of Education;
+(2) A statement that the institution is an eligible institution because it is a two- or four-year fully accredited institution, the name of the accrediting agency and an assurance that the accrediting agency is recognized by the U.S. Department of Education; or the applicant is a candidate for accreditation by a regional instructional accrediting association recognized by the U.S. Department of Education, including the name of the accrediting agency;